-Item 7 - Piling adjacent to the railway infrastructure (if any). with ground movement affecting
+Item 7 - Piling adjacent to the railway infrastructure (if any). with ground movement affecting the track geometry and surrounding ground and structure stability.

 The developer must ensure that any piling work near or adjacent to the railway does not cause an operational hazard to Network Rail's infrastructure.
 Impact/Driven piling scheme for a development near or adjacent to Network Rail's operational infrastructure needs to be avoided, due to the risk of a major track fault occurring.
 No vibro-compaction/displacement piling plant shall be used in development.